9 Community Building Dinner Games

 It is because we love the way they connect with one another.
 Their love and support are heart-warming.
 During the meal, they share their concerns, their thoughts, their fears, their troubles and their triumphs.
 We enjoy community vicariously through them.

 The dinner scenes on Blue Bloods are scripted but we don’t need scripts.
-However, playing a community building game that is crafted to guide the conversation in a more personal and inclusive way can help to knit a family together into a community.
+However, playing a Community building game that is crafted to guide the conversation in a more personal and inclusive way can help to knit a family together into a community.

 Here are games that can be played at the dinner table during special occasions or on any occasion where people gather to share a meal.

-New Year’s Eve Each person to brings a small item to add to the centerpiece that represents something that held significance for them in the year just ending.
+New Year’s Eve Each person brings a small item to add to the centerpiece that represents something that held significance for them in the year just ending.
 For a variation of this game, ask everyone to bring something that represents an intention for the coming year.
 During the meal, one by one, each person will pick up their object and share the story behind it.

 Birthday party Everyone brings an object that represents something about the birthday person that makes them smile.
 They quietly place their items in a gift box without the Birthday person seeing them.
 When the Birthday person opens the box, as each item is revealed, the person who placed it there tells the story.